publicissapient-france/hands-on-assistant/google-assistant/README.md

 right side of the DialogFlow console or directly with Google Assistant simulator or device (see the [step 5](https://github.com/xebia-france/hands-on-assistant/tree/master/google-assistant#5-test-your-fulfillment)).

-## 4. Fulfill user intentions using webhook
+## 4. Fulfill user intentions using web hook

 As you reach the end of the `Intent` creation, you will see the section **Fulfillment**.

 ![intent-fulfillment](screenshots/intent-fulfillment.png)

-This is actually the entry point to infinite possibilities, because you are able to fulfill user's intentions with your own backend logic!
+This is actually the entry point to infinite possibilities, because you are able to fulfill user's intentions with your own back-end logic!

 Now check the case `Use Webhook` and start to work on your own fulfillment!
-In this Hands-On we are introducing [Firebase Cloud Function](https://firebase.google.com/docs/functions/) to deploy your backend logic.
+In this Hands-On we are introducing [Firebase Cloud Function](https://firebase.google.com/docs/functions/) to deploy your back-end logic.
 If you feel more comfortable working with other solutions, you can totally go with your own choice.

 ### 4.1 Set up your Webhook with Firebase functions